Continued from Hello World – CodeIgniter!

 the relation between file name & class name is

-classname = ucfirst($filename) without .php extension ok //first letter uppercase
+classname = ucfirst($filename) without .php extension ok //first letter uppercaseit will look like this

 <?php

-class Bookmarks_model extends Model {
+class Bookmarks_model extends Model {var $url = '';

-var $description = '';
+var $description = '';function Bookmarks_model()

 {